tabassumraizada/EmotionClassification/README.md

 This was another unique application used in this paper [6] where instead of using chain like EEG data sequence we convert it into a 2D spatial frame as show below ():
 ![](/images/2dMatrix.JPG)

-Out of the pre-processing step:
+Output of the pre-processing step:

       CNN model output of shape: